Entropic trade-off relations in stochastic thermodynamics via replica Markov processes: Results

-The R\'enyi entropy is a one-parameter generalization of several entropies.
-The real parameter $\alpha$ is called the order of the R\'enyi entropy.
-By varying $\alpha$, we can explore different aspects of uncertainty of the distribution.
-The R\'enyi entropies form a one-parameter family that continuously interpolate between several entropic definitions.
-In the limit $\alpha \to 0$, $H_\alpha$ approaches the max-entropy, which depends only on the number of outcomes with nonzero probability.
-In the limit $\alpha \to 1$, $H_\alpha$ reduces to the usual Shannon entropy.
-For $\alpha = 2$, the R\'enyi entropy reduces to the collision entropy.
-In the limit $\alpha \to \infty$, $H_\alpha$ converges to the min-entropy, which is determined solely by the highest probability.
+By varying $\alpha$ continuously, we can interpolate between several standard entropy measures: in the limit $\alpha\to 0$, $H_\alpha^{\mathrm R}$ approaches the max-entropy, which depends only on the number of outcomes with nonzero probability; as $\alpha\to 1$, it reduces to the Shannon entropy; for $\alpha=2$, it becomes the collision entropy; and in the limit $\alpha\to\infty$, it converges to the min-entropy determined solely by the largest probability.
+The two entropies are related via